Slevy35/aws-autoTag/README.md

 ### Setup

-- Create an S3 Bucket
+- Create a temporary S3 Bucket
 - Upload the zip file to the Bucket

 ### Deploy